CSE185-GWAS/GWAS/README.md

 ```
 python3 -m venv studysession
 source /Users/apple/Desktop/GWAS/studysession/bin/activate #this will vary depend on directory that you download our tool

-# download all required python modules
+# now you can download all required python modules!
+Refer back to steps above to set up our package
 pip install pandas
 pip install matplotlib
 pip install statsmodels